chevalvert/ppmm-builder/docs/styles.md

 <sup>**Tip:** rendering order is determined by files order in the input stream.
 This order can be easily defined using `bash` auto-expansion: `$ cat {countries,road,names}.geojson | ppmm-builder`.
 </sup>

+## Sizing arrows

+Arrow size is defined as a percent of stroke weight, defaulting to 2.5 (250%).

 ## Outlining strokes